DPO DPO Israel

 When is Authority notification mandatory?

-Under Amendment 13, notify the Israeli Privacy Authority of an incident with "significant" privacy impact.
+Under the Israeli Data Security Regulations, notify the Israeli Privacy Authority of a severe security incident — one with "significant" privacy impact.
 Criteria: number of affected, sensitivity, likelihood of harm.
 Conservative recommendation — notify even when in doubt.
 Ignoring an incident that later surfaces is worse than over-notifying.

 What is the timeline?